← Back to Vault

 🔑 Keys Make It Work

 • 🔒Private key — Only the owner has this.
-It opens the mailbox.
-Only they can read the letters inside.
+It unlocks the message.

 You already use encryption every day.
 Every time you see the padlock in your browser, your connection is encrypted.